-Apartment Design Guide (ADG) Objective Design Guidance/Design Criteria (Italics) Proposed Complies 3A Site analysis 3A - 1 Site analysis illustrates that design decisions have been based on opportunities and constraints of the site conditions and their relationship to the surrounding context.
+Apartment Design Guide (ADG) Objective Design Guidance/Design Criteria (Italics) Proposed Complies 3A Site analysis - 3A - 1 Site analysis illustrates that design decisions have been based on opportunities and constraints of the site conditions and their relationship to the surrounding context.
 Each element in the Site Analysis Checklist should be addressed (Appendix 1 of ADG) A satisfactory site analysis plan has been submitted in the architectural plans set.
-Yes 3B Orientation T 3B - 1 Building types and layouts respond to the streetscape and site while optimising solar access within the development.
+Yes 3B Orientation 1 1 3B - 1 Building types and layouts respond to the streetscape and site while optimising solar access within the development.
 Buildings along the street frontage define the street, by facing it and incorporating direct access from the street (see figure 3B.1).
 Where the street frontage is to the east or west, rear buildings should be orientated to the north.
 Where the street frontage is to the north or south, overshadowing to the south should be minimised and buildings behind the street frontage should be orientated to the east and west (see figure 3B.2).
 The site is located on the corner of Hill Street and Pacific Drive.
 The design adequately responds to Hill Street while providing northern orientation of apartments.
 All living rooms, open spaces and balconies are orientated north and provide suitable solar access throughout the year.
-Yes 3B - 2 Overshadowing of neighbouring properties is minimised during midwinter.
-Living areas, private open space and communal open space should receive solar access in accordance with sections 3D Communal and public Overshadowing diagrams are included within the architectural plan set.
-The impact of the proposed buildings on solar access Yes open space and 4A Solar and daylight access.
+Yes 3B - 2 Overshadowing of neighbouring properties is minimised during mid- winter.
+Living areas, private open space and communal open space should receive solar access in accordance with sections 3D Communal and public open space and 4A Solar and daylight access.
+Overshadowing diagrams are included within the architectural plan set.
+The impact of the proposed buildings on solar access has been reviewed for the adjoining Yes